gmc-code/PC-Microbit-Extension-backup/docs/bots/Maqueen/Maqueen_LEDs.rst

 Buggy lights and indicators
 ----------------------------------------

-| There are four convenient methods that use the default LED settings:
+| There are four convenient methods that use the default LED settings.
+| They all set use the default red colour for the rear lights.
+| They are named based on their effect on the front LEDs.

 .. py:method:: front_lights()

-    | shows white at the front and red at the back.
+    | Shows white at the front and red at the back.

 .. py:method:: left_indicator()

-    | shows yellow front left, white front right and red at the back.
+    | Shows yellow front left, white front right and red at the back.

 .. py:method:: right_indicator()

-    | shows yellow front right, white front left and red at the back
+    | Shows yellow front right, white front left and red at the back

 .. py:method:: both_indicators()

-    | shows yellow at the front and red at the back.
+    | Shows yellow at the front and red at the back.

 | The code below shows white at the front and red at the back.